-->

 If a woman my age cries, one can predict several possible reasons behind it but structured query language (SQL) is probably unthinkable.

 Fast forward, the present you should learn SQL’s lines of code.
 I hid my confusion and fear as I confronted the daunting task.
 Try as I might, there were moments I couldn't wrap my head around the SQL queries.
-I felt so out of place again—feeling small as a familiar ache in my chest resurfacing.
-I once again realized that this journey would be far from easy as every function felt like a tangled web.
-Witnessing my friends study much faster than me, one even jokingly teased my turtle pace, I couldn’t stop tears from streaming down.
-It gave me all the years of “smart people are the ones proficient in math” where I don’t belong there.
+I felt so out of place again, feeling small as a familiar ache in my chest resurfaced.
+I once again realized that this journey would be far from easy, as every function felt like a tangled web.
+Witnessing my friends study much faster than me, one even jokingly teased my turtle pace, I couldn’t stop the tears from streaming down.
+It gave me all the years of “smart people are the ones proficient in math,” where I don’t belong.

 And guess what?
 Just like you back then, I allowed myself to feel the frustration and embarrassment again.
 I will face everything with my shaken bravery.
 I may not have been born with an innate understanding of logic, but I refuse to let that define me.
 For years, even when I was the weakest one in the room, I knew that persistence ran through my veins.
 I will walk slower than anyone, fail, be frustrated, and cry again many times but it’s okay.